skjolber/xml-formatter-components/mule-cxf-example/README.md

 	mvn clean package

 # Usage
-Deploy resulting package on Mule ESB.
-Then access the [WSDL] at
+Build, then deploy the resulting package on Mule ESB.
+Then access the service [WSDL] at

 	http://localhost:50000/services/logger/message?wsdl